apache/daffodil-vscode/.github/ISSUE_TEMPLATE/Enhancement_Request.md

 ## Proposed Solution / Description

 [Describe the enhancement in detail.
 How will it work?
 What are the key features or changes involved?
 Include any relevant technical details, design considerations, or user flows.
-You can use bullet points, numbered lists, and code blocks for clarity.]
+You can use bullet points, numbered lists, code blocks, and diagrams/pictures for clarity.]

-### Addtional Context
+### Addtional Notes

--   **New Feature:** Add a search bar to the user dashboard.
+-   [**New Feature:** Add a search bar to the user dashboard.
 -   **Improved Workflow:** Streamline the data import process by adding a progress indicator.
--   **Technical Changes:** Implement a new API endpoint for `GET /users/{id}/data`.
+-   **Technical Changes:** Implement a new API endpoint for `GET /users/{id}/data`.]